lokanta/lokanta.github.io/_posts/2025-01-12-mein-kampf.md

 LA is burning because people used machines that are “just tools”.

 Nothing is “just” a tool.
 Tools are the most destructive thing ever invented.
-Tools are the difference between a club and a nuke.
+Tools are the difference between a stick and a nuke.

 People are so easily fooled by skins.
 Take some bones, some organs and sinews, wrap it in some skin, and *ooh la la*, how pretty.
 Never a thought to what lies beneath.